As a dog parent, you need to keep an eye on several things and the unwanted pregnancy of your female dog is one and the most important of them.

-Female dogs can be tested for pregnancy with a simple blood test, similarly, as we humans do a pregnancy test at home, approximately after 30 days of pregnancy.
-This test detects one of the hormones of pregnancy and is known as the “Witness Relaxin test”.
+Female dogs can be tested for pregnancy with a simple blood test, similarly, like we humans do a pregnancy test at home, approximately after 30 days of pregnancy.
+This test detects one of the hormones of pregnancy and is known as the “Witness Relaxin test“.

 Diagnostic Procedure of Abortion:

 This procedure is very important to determine the cause of abortion, stillbirth, or neonatal death in dogs.
 In terms of diagnosis in abortion, sample collection and submission are also very important.
-Sometimes it is difficult to collect the appropriate samples for the diagnosis which include representative fetal tissues, placenta, a fetal, and maternal blood sample for further additional testing.
+Sometimes it is difficult to collect the appropriate samples for the diagnosis which include representative fetal tissues, placenta, fetal, and maternal blood samples for further additional testing.
 A complete history is fundamental in determining the cause of abortion.

 This procedure helps us to confirm before the termination of pregnancy, whether the dog is pregnant or not.
 A vaginal smear can be done to verify the presence of sperm.
-To assure that dog has conceived, we do the dog’s ultrasound at 25 days gestation, and it gives better evidence to the fact.
+To assure that dog has conceived, we do the dog’s ultrasound at 25 days gestation, and it gives better evidence of the fact.

 Can we do Dog Abortion at Home?

 Technically, yes, it is possible to pursue the abortion at home using various medications but it is not recommended to do it yourself as it may risk your dog’s life.
-The procedure of the abortion is different at different times of pregnancy and only a vet can conclude the best method as per the dog’s condition and other important factors.
+The procedure of the abortion is different at different times of pregnancy and only a vet can conclude the best method as on the dog’s condition and other important factors.